 How to book the tour?

-• Book your trip to Machu Picchu with a trekking tour operator rather than with an online travel agent; this way, the money paid will benefit straight to locals.
+• Book your trip to Machu Picchu with a trekking tour operator rather than an online travel agent.
+This way, the money you pay will benefit locals directly.
 Ensure the company you hire is a locally licensed tour operator and verify reviews and pictures.

 • Verify the hotel category offered in the tour, the inclusions, the buses to Machu Picchu, and the train category included.